renaissance-publishing/renaissance/content/chapters/17-races.md

   - Social, dextrous and intelligent, Humans where the first race to build cities, and the first to build great nations.

+  - Humans are also known for the great endurance; while many other races' energy ebbs and flows, humans can maintain a steady walking pace over great distances.
+They are also fare more resistant to shock than many other races are.

   - Even today, Humans are widely renowned for their manual dexterity, for their society-building social instincts and their